 Cool by the Pool — Each Disney resort offers a pool for your water-time downtime.
 None of the Disney Value Resort hotels offer hot tubs or pool slides.
-Swimming is cool, but a great "plus” of the Walt Disney World resorts is the cast member-hosted poolside activities that are offered nearly all day long at your resort hotel’s main pool area.
+Swimming is cool, but a great "plus” of the Walt Disney World Resort hotels is the cast member-hosted poolside activities that are offered nearly all day long at your resort hotel’s main pool area.
 Disney trivia, shirt tie-dying, sand art and more will keep your tadpoles happy while you get to sunbathe ... a win-win!

 Jogging Trail — My goodness, don’t we do enough hopping around as it is at Disney World?
 If you’ve got a little extra pep in your step, take a hike on the jogging trail at each one of the value resorts.

 Gift Shop — My favorite!
 What’s neat about the Disney Value Hotels' gift shops is that most of them have special souvenirs unique to each resort.
 My personal favorite is the Art of Animation wooden picture frame I got a couple of years ago!
 Another great thing about the on-site shop is that you can take souvenirs straight back to your room — they stock many of the same items as what you’ll find in the parks.
 Speaking of shopping in the parks, you can purchase items in the parks and have them delivered back to your resort’s gift shop!
 Resort gift shops also have sundries like aspirin, swimming diapers, sunscreen, snacks and sodas.

 Arcade — The arcade is the perfect place to let my tadpoles play while I leap into the gift shop.
 They feature classic and new games to keep your tweens (or husbands) entertained! #pewpewpew